Introducing HyperFormula: a fast, Excel-like calculation engine for web apps

 - We also ran experiments like:

-In the end, only the GPU experiment proved useful so we implemented the results in several functions.
+In the end, only the GPU experiment proved useful so we implemented the results in several functions (GPU accelaration was available until HyperFormula 1.1.0).
 Other experiments didn’t yield the results we expected – but that’s something for another post.

 Right now we’re working on adding missing functions – and we need around 450 of them to compete with typical spreadsheet software.
 If you’re using HyperFormula, let us know how and what industry you’re in.
 It’ll help a lot!